flovo89/embDB/README.md

 ```

 ## Protocol
 Currently only a JSON protocol is implemented.
-Other protocols can be implemented on request.
+Other protocols can be added using the implemented interfaces.
 ### JSON
 #### CreateRow
 Creates a new row in the database.
 A row with an unique name must be created to add items to it.
 The "itemsCount" field defines how many items are stored in this row.
 If as in the example below 1000 items are stored and the 1001 is added, the first added will be overwritten (ringbuffer like).